Story Pointing Our Design Work

 One of the toughest things to handle as a manager is doing something you know isn’t what’s best for the team.
 I was missing the mark on how we planned work, felt terrible, and knew I had to fix it.
 Before I go into the solution, let’s dive into the scenario we were in.

-Our product area follows SAFe.
-Each quarter, the design managers and program managers attend PI Planning.
-Due to travel costs, only those two roles get to travel.
+Our product area follows SAFe (a flavor of Agile development).
+Each quarter, only the design manager and program manager attend PI Planning.
+Due to travel costs, we couldn’t bring the full team with us.
 During this time, we figure out what work our design team would commit to for the next quarter.
 Since the planning sessions were in Europe, it was often too early to collaborate.

 At planning, the Program Manager and I would scope any design work with the scrum teams.
 This made sense; we’re a close duo, who could gut check each other on design methods, scope, and timing.